oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/0-introduction.md

 In this workshop, you will:

 - Learn essential concepts about analytic views.
+- Learn about the types of analytic views.
-- Learn how to query hierarchy views and analytic viewers using sample queries.
+- Learn how to query analytic views using sample queries.
 - Create an application using a predefined analytic view.

 ### Questions